neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_mobilebert.md

 Our compression setup with the MobileBERT model takes up to 6GB of GPU memory in total, which makes it easily reproducible on all modern GPUs.

-## 1st step: layer-dropping and semi-structured gradual pruning
+## Step 1: Layer-Dropping and Semi-Structured Gradual Pruning

 The encoder part of the MobileBERT architecture has 24 identical layers, each composed of several attention, bottleneck and fully-connected modules.
 Following insights about layer-dropping from the paper, we have identified that not all 24 layers are needed to successfully recover dense model's accuracy on the SQuADv1 task which is why we apply direct layer-dropping by keeping the first 14 layers and dropping the rest.
 Then, we follow our gradual pruning setup to progressively prune the remaining 14 layers of MobileBERT model over the span of 30 training epochs.
 More specifically, we make use of knowledge-distillation from the dense teacher, learning rate scheduler with rewinds and cubic sparsity scheduler with high initial pruning step.
 We prune the encoder part in the semi-structured 4-block pattern up to 50% sparsity.